felipendc/vicyos-pkgbuild/README.md

 Tips:

--c  =  Clear all the dirty left behind by the last pkgbuild // Limpar a sujeira deixada pela compilação do pacote -i  =  Install the package after a successful build // Instalar o pacote após a compilação bem sucedida -s  =  Install the package dependencies automatically //  Instalar depenências do pacote automaticamente
+-c  =  Clear all the dirty left behind by the last pkgbuild // Limpar a sujeira deixada pela compilação do pacote <br />
+-i  =  Install the package after a successful build // Instalar o pacote após a compilação bem sucedida <br />
+-s  =  Install the package dependencies automatically //  Instalar depenências do pacote automaticamente <br />